PlakarKorp/docs.plakar.io/content/_index.md

 ## Installation

-Until a first version is released and packaged, `plakar` may be installed via two methods.
+Until a first version is released and packaged, `plakar` may be installed via the following methods.

 ### Go installer

 ```sh
 go install github.com/PlakarLabs/plakar/cmd/plakar@latest
 ```